salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # examples

-- Deploy local changes not in the org:
+- Deploy local changes not in the org; uses your default org:

       <%= config.bin %> <%= command.id %>

-- Deploy the source files in a directory:
+- Deploy the source files in a directory to an org with alias "my-scratch":

-      <%= config.bin %> <%= command.id %>  --source-dir path/to/source
+      <%= config.bin %> <%= command.id %>  --source-dir path/to/source --target-org my-scratch

 - Deploy a specific Apex class and the objects whose source is in a directory (both examples are equivalent):